marcglasberg/fast_immutable_collections/README.md

 * `List.sortLike` sorts this list according to the order specified by an `ordering` iterable.
 Items which don't appear in `ordering` will be included in the end, in no particular order.

+* `List.sortReversed` sorts this list in reverse order in relation to the default sort method.

 * `List.moveToTheFront` moves the first occurrence of the item to the start of the list.

 * `List.moveToTheEnd` moves the first occurrence of the item to the end of the list.